infinum/rails-handbook/Design Patterns/Null objects.md

-The purpose of a Null Object is to encapsulate the absence of an object by providing a substitutable alternative that offers suitable default behavior.
+The purpose of a null object is to encapsulate the absence of an object by providing a substitutable alternative that offers suitable default behavior.

-With Null Objects we can:
+With null objects we can:
   * Encapsulate the absence of an object by providing a substitutable alternative
   * Remove conditionals from our code (try, nil?, &&...)
-  * Keep all Null Objects structured in one place
+  * Keep all null objects structured in one place

 ## Example